Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Leibish & Co. also maintains a large collection of fancy color diamonds like purple diamonds and canary yellow diamonds.
 Gemstones tend to be less expensive than diamonds.
 On the other hand, most colored diamonds are more expensive than colorless diamonds.

 Halo rings feature a complete loop of gemstones around the center stone, whereas solitaire rings only feature one diamond or gemstone.
-For example, this petite floral halo ring features 12 round diamonds, while this solitaire ring only has one center diamond.
+For example, this petite floral halo ring from Blue Nile features 12 round diamonds, while this solitaire ring from James Allen only has one center diamond.
 Halo rings can make the center stone appear larger, though some prefer the classic, simple style of the solitaire.
 When choosing a setting style, consider your personal preference and the shape of your diamond.

 There are several types of wedding bands to fit your desired halo engagement ring.
 Check out our guide to wedding bands for halo engagement rings to find the best matching wedding ring.